 - Warnings and precautions–this covers possible serious side effects that may occur with use of the drugs.
 If the warnings are particularly serious (risk of death, for example), they may be placed in the Boxed Warning section.
 This section also explains how to use the medication safely, for example stating that “Do not drink alcohol while taking this medication” or other common precautions.
 It also describes any laboratory tests that may be necessary prior to using the drug.
 Serious side effects with known, evidence-based causal associations are listed in this section.
 This section is much more important with powerful therapeutic drugs that often have critical side effects.

 - Nonclinical toxicology–this section describes the potential of carcinogenesis (causing cancer), mutagenesis (causing mutation) or impairment of fertility from the drug.
 This section has little applicability to vaccines, since they have no carcinogenic, mutagenic, or fertility effect, given that the level of the vaccine’s ingredients’ dosage fall far below the lower threshold of the any dose-response test of these issues.
 The PI may state some innocuous verbiage such as “no known information” meaning that in the 10-15 years of research and study, no evidence that the vaccine is carcinogenic or mutagenic.

 - Use in specific populations–this describes if and how the drug may be used in the following populations of patients: pregnancy, labor and delivery, nursing mothers, pediatrics or geriatrics.

-- Adverse reactions–this sections lists all side effects observed in all studies of the drug (including post-marketing studies), whether or not it has been scientifically established that the drug causes the side effect.
-Almost all of these side effects are coincidental observations and are rare of much concern.
+- Adverse reactions–this sections lists all side effects observed in all studies of the drug (including post-marketing studies), whether or not it has been scientifically established there correlation between the drug and the side effect.
+Almost all of these side effects are coincidental observations and are rarely of much concern.
 This section is the favorite of the vaccine denier, but they do not appreciate the utter lack of statistical evidence of correlation between these reactions and the vaccine.
 These are simply observations.